 Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

-Pierce County reported 414 cases Thursday and three new deaths.
-Pierce County has a total of 297 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 302 cases Thursday and one new death.
+Pierce County has a total of 322 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are at 246,752 cases and 3,461 deaths.
-The case total includes 9,587 cases listed as probable.
-Wednesday’s numbers were 242,330 cases and 3,420 deaths.
+Statewide totals from the illness caused by the coronavirus are 264,012 cases and 3,634 deaths.
+The case total includes 10,611 cases listed as probable.
+Those numbers are up from 260,659 cases and 3,605 deaths on Tuesday.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.